abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 understand that our thinking doesn’t have to stop.
 This is a very useful point.
 Often while we’re practicing to watch the breath, we get lost in a train of thought and eventually remind ourselves to come back to the breath.
-In many guided meditations, we hear the phrase fairly often, “Come back to the breath.”
+In many guided meditations, we often hear the phrase, “Come back to the breath.”
 We can start to feel that thinking is a problem, as if there is a battle between thinking and the breath.
 It can become unpleasant because we’re fighting against our thinking.
 Rather than battling like that, we might instead imagine that our thoughts are like fog.
 We can be aware of the fog of thought, and when the breath becomes more prominent we can observe the breath.

 Another way to look at it is that the breath is always there, waiting to be observed.
 We look through thoughts to the breath like we look through